Rotations & Electives

 A large group of full-time pediatric faculty in the Division of General Pediatrics supervises resident education and clinical care.
 During all sessions, faculty members are available to counsel and advise residents and medical students.
 Following a daily conference or journal club, you’ll care for approximately four to six patients in each afternoon session.
 To develop teaching skills, as a senior resident you’ll function as a clinical preceptor for the medical students and junior residents.

-Continuity clinics will give you longitudinal experience with your own panel of patients and take place at multiple sites, including Thomas Jefferson University Hospital, Wilmington Hospital, duPont Hospital for Children, and several of the Nemours primary care clinics.
+Continuity clinics will give you longitudinal experience with your own panel of patients and take place at multiple sites, including Thomas Jefferson University Hospital, Wilmington Hospital, Nemours Children’s Hospital, Delaware, and several of the Nemours primary care clinics.
 Because patients are primarily from lower socioeconomic groups, you’ll learn to manage problems typically associated with them.
 You’ll also assign patients cared for on inpatient, NICU, well-baby nursery, and ambulatory block rotations to continuity clinics.

 In addition, you’ll spend week-long sessions in the offices of community-based pediatricians.
 This will give you the chance to care for suburban, urban, and rural patients in an office setting that’s a more realistic preparation for private practice than the traditional hospital clinic.
 Community pediatricians serve as excellent role models who can demonstrate how various legal, social, financial, and governmental factors affect a private office practitioner.

-During this rotation, you’ll work closely with developmental pediatricians, psychologists, and psychiatrists at duPont Hospital for Children.
+During this rotation, you’ll work closely with developmental pediatricians, psychologists, and psychiatrists at Nemours Children’s Hospital, Delaware.
 You’ll learn to differentiate between normal and abnormal behavior, administer and interpret basic developmental screening tests, identify learning problems and developmental delays, provide anticipatory guidance for families with common concerns related to development, and manage certain psychological problems and child abuse.

 You’ll also be exposed to problems such as cerebral palsy, autism, learning, attention, and conduct disorders.
 Visits to preschool, elementary, and special-needs schools in the surrounding community will ground you in school readiness and community education resources.

-The inpatient curriculum at duPont Hospital for Children and Thomas Jefferson University Hospital is designed to give you broad-based experience in managing children of all ages with conditions that require hospital care.
-This experience combines exposure to general pediatric and subspecialty problems — the common as well as the rare — at duPont Hospital for Children.
+The inpatient curriculum at Nemours Children’s Hospital, Delaware and Thomas Jefferson University Hospital is designed to give you broad-based experience in managing children of all ages with conditions that require hospital care.
+This experience combines exposure to general pediatric and subspecialty problems — the common as well as the rare — at Nemours Children’s Hospital, Delaware.

 You’ll gain experience with full-service inpatient programs in pediatric oncology, pediatric cardiology, sickle cell disease, cystic fibrosis, renal dialysis and transplantation, infectious diseases, neuromuscular disorders, gastroenterology, rheumatology, asthma, diabetes, liver transplantation, and congenital heart disease, among others.